First time buyer and rental options

 London Living Rent

-London Living Rent homes are for middle-income households who now rent and are aiming to build up savings to eventually buy a home, either through Shared Ownership or outright purchase.
+Available to eligible renters in the capital, London Living Rent aims to help middle-income households who currently rent and are trying to save to buy a home through Shared Ownership or outright purchase.

 These homes are offered on three year tenancies with below-market value rent, however this can be extended to a maximum of 10 years.
 Landlords are expected to encourage tenants into homeownership within this time, and occupants are also given extra priority for other Shared Ownership homes across London.

 Share to Buy is a one stop shop for affordable homes.
 On our website, you can search for properties, compare mortgages and find out all you need to know about alternative home-buying schemes using our article index.